 Our Board of Directors or the Compensation Committee may suspend or terminate the Amended Purchase Plan at any time.
-Unless terminated earlier, the Amended Purchase Plan will terminate at the time that all of the shares of common stock reserved for issuance under the Amended Purchase Plan have been issued under the terms of the Amended Purchase Plan.
+Unless terminated earlier, the Amended Purchase Plan will terminate at the time that all of the shares of common stock reserved for issuance under the Amended Purchase Plan have been issued under the terms of the Amended Purchase Plan

 Our Board of Directors or the Compensation Committee may amend the Amended Purchase Plan at any time.
-Any amendment of the Amended Purchase Plan must be approved by the stockholders within 12 months of its adoption by the Board of Directors or the Compensation Committee if the amendment would (i) increase the number of shares of common stock reserved for issuance under the Amended Purchase Plan, (ii) modify the requirements relating to eligibility for participation in the Amended Purchase Plan (to the extent such modification requires stockholder approval in order for the Amended Purchase Plan to obtain employee stock purchase Plan in any other way if such modification requires stockholder approval in order for the Amended Purchase Plan to obtain employee stock purchase Plan in any other way if such modification requires stockholder approval in order for the Amended Purchase Plan to obtain employee stock purchase plan treatment under Section 423 of the Code or to comply with the requirements under Section 423 of the Code or to comply with the requirement under Section 423 of the Code or to comply with the requirement under Section 423 of the Code or to comply with the requirement under Section 423 of the Code or to comply with the requirement under Section 423 of the Code or to comply with the requirement under Section 423 of the Code or to comply with the requirement under Section 423 of the Code or to comply with the requirement under Section 423 of the Code or to comply with the requirement of Section 423 of the Code or to comply with the requirement under Section 423 of the Code or to comply with the requirement under Section 423 of the Code or to comply with the requirements of Rule 16b-3.
+Any amendment of the Amended Purchase Plan must be approved by the stockholders within 12 months of its adoption by the Board of Directors or the Compensation Committee if the amendment would (i) increase the number of shares of common stock reserved for issuance under the Amended Purchase Plan, (ii) modify the requirements relating to eligibility for participation in the Amended Purchase Plan (to the extent such modification requires stockholder approval in order for the Amended Purchase Plan to obtain employee stock purchase plan treatment under Section 423 of the Code or to comply with the requirements of Rule 16b-3 promulgated under the Exchange Act, or "Rule 16b-3"); or (iii) modify the Amended Purchase Plan in any other way if such modification requires stockholder approval in order for the Amended Purchase Plan to obtain employee stock purchase plan treatment under Section 423 of the Code or to comply with the requirements of Rule 16b-3.